What time is the Austrian Grand Prix? Start time, TV coverage and race guide - TheNewsTrace

 What channel is the Austrian Grand Prix on?

-You may watch each Formulation 1 race reside on Sky Sports activities F1 and Predominant Occasion.
+You’ll be able to watch each Formulation 1 race stay on Sky Sports activities F1 and Primary Occasion.

-Sky clients can add particular person channels for simply £18 per thirty days or add the full sports activities package deal to their deal for simply £23 per thirty days.
+Sky clients can add particular person channels for simply £18 per 30 days or add the full sports activities bundle to their deal for simply £23 per 30 days.

-You may watch the Grand Prix with a Sky Sports activities day move for £9.99 or a month move for £33.99, all with out signing as much as a contract.
+You’ll be able to watch the Grand Prix with a Sky Sports activities day go for £9.99 or a month go for £33.99, all with out signing as much as a contract.

-NOW TV will be streamed by a pc or apps discovered on most good TVs, telephones and consoles.
-NOW TV is additionally obtainable by way of BT Sport.
+NOW TV may be streamed by means of a pc or apps discovered on most good TVs, telephones and consoles.
+NOW TV is additionally obtainable through BT Sport.

-Current Sky Sports activities clients can reside stream the race by way of the Sky Go app on quite a lot of units.
+Present Sky Sports activities clients can stay stream the race through the Sky Go app on a wide range of units.

 What time is Austrian Grand Prix qualifying?